 I have been reading a lot of articles on pre-retirement planning.
 While I may not have anything extra to add, I thought it would be advantageous to share how we will be preparing for our retirement.
 I will document our personal journey in this space as a way to keep me accountable.

 For us, we have concluded that there are five things we need to consider before we retire.
 In general terms, they are:

 - Our Health – what will our anticipated well-being be when we retire – and what we will do in the next five years to make that the best it can be;

 - Our Wealth – what we will have potentially saved in our retirement accounts, how we will navigate withdrawals and when we will be the most advantageous time to take our social security benefit;

 - Our Expenses – what our retirement expenses will look like including medical expenses;

 - Our home – where we will live out our retirement years and if we will move, downsize or stay put; and

 - Our Hobbies & Interests – what we will do with all that free time.

-Every week, I will be sharing a post about how we are preparing and addressing each of the above five considerations.
+In future posts, I will be sharing how we will be preparing and addressing each of the above five considerations.
 I hope you’ll join me.